Gravitational waves from patterns of electroweak symmetry breaking: an effective perspective: Introduction

 On the other hand, some of the scalar extensions of the SM could be described and parametrized in the effective field theory (EFT) framework, in which the new particles are integrated out and only the SM degrees of freedom are kept.
 The EFT description was adopted before particularly for the higher-dimensional-operator extensions of the SM, which characterize the effect on the low-energy degrees of freedom when we integrate out the heavy degrees of freedom.
 However, the EFT description is only valid in the presence of a clear separation of scales, which is in conflict with the relatively low scale of the new degrees of freedom so as to introduce a large correction to the SM Higgs potential \cite{Postma:2020toi} in order to trigger a PT.
 Exceptions could be made for the Higgs-singlet extension with tree-level matching, though the EFT description is at most qualitative for dimension-six extension.
-Recently, a new perspective on this SM EFT description is made if the potential barrier separating the two minimums is generated radiatively instead of the tree-level barrier \cite{Camargo-Molina:2021zcp}.
+Recently, a new perspective on this SM EFT description is made if the potential barrier separating the two minimums is generated radiatively instead of the tree-level barrier \cite{Camargo-Molina:2021zgz}.
 Nevertheless, we have found in this paper that the difficulty of an EFT description for the FOPT models could be circumvented by introducing a large number of scalar fields in the $N$-plet scalar field model.
 Therefore, for the electroweak phase transition process, the EFT description for some scalar extensions is not enough since in many cases the new light degree of freedom would contribute to the thermal plasma and thus one cannot integrate it out during phase transition.
+See also \cite{Gould:2019qek,Kainulainen:2019kyp,Niemi:2021qvp} for the dimensionally reduced effective field theory and its applications on reducing the uncertainties from the renormalisation scale dependence \cite{Croon:2020cgk,Gould:2021oba} and the thermal bubble nucleation calculation \cite{Gould:2021ccf,Lofgren:2021ogg,Hirvonen:2021zej}.